 Taking expert advice one step further

-Since the beginning, our vocation has always been the same: to bring our beauty expertise to everyone by advising you on the best possible skincare routine, just for you.
+Since our beginnings, our vocation has always been the same: to bring you our beauty expertise by advising you on the best possible skincare routine, just for you.
 And whether you've ever walked through the door of one of our boutiques or surfed our eshop, you've probably noticed: we never stop at simple product advice.
-And why is that?
-Because we believe that beauty and well-being are closely linked.
-Who hasn't noticed that a good night's sleep, a zen mind or even a good digestion don't have a positive influence on their skin?
-But in our fast-paced lives, we have to admit that we are not perfect, and that it is not always easy to go to bed at 10:30 pm every night, just as it is not easy to deal with a peak of stress which (however) has a direct influence on the skin and accelerates its ageing...
-And it is at these moments that we say to ourselves that we would like to have a little help :)
+Why do we do this?
+Because we're convinced that beauty and well-being are closely linked.
+Who hasn't found that a good night's sleep, a zen mind or even good digestion don't have a positive influence on the skin?
+But in our fast-paced lives, we have to admit that we're not perfect, and that it's not always easy to go to bed at 10:30 p.m. every night, just as it's not easy to manage a peak of stress which (however) has a direct influence on the skin and accelerates its ageing...
+And it's at times like these that we think we'd like a little help :)

 For us, food supplements are not THE solution.
 However, we are 100% convinced that they are part of the solution, as well as the daily application of a clean moisturiser, a good diet (even if you can break down from time to time) and even the sport you practice.
 All of these elements put together can help to improve skin in crisis or simply maintain radiant skin for as long as possible.